rawerner/hacknashville/README.md

 A web application that connects Nashville's Women Technologists with young women in high school and college.

 ###Quick MVC Design Points:
-- Mentee will create a profile and add interests.
+- Mentee will register and create a profile and add interests
+- Mentor has option to sign in with LinkedIn
-- Mentor will create profile and add skills and areas of expertise, and how many hours a week they can dedicate.
+- Mentor will register and create profile and add skills and areas of expertise, and how many hours a week they can dedicate
 - Mentees will be able to filter mentor list
-- Mentees will initiate contact with Mentors by “requesting mentorship”
+- Mentees will initiate contact with Mentors by requesting a mentor
 - Mentors can accept or decline a mentee request
 - Mentors must give a reason for declining a request
-- Mentors when accepting requests will need to select mentorship duration by number of weeks.
+- Mentors when accepting requests will need to assign an end date of the mentorship
 - All communication will be driven by email (masking?) on our first iteration.

+###The /doc file has resources for you

 Technology Stack
 ---------------------